Option Pricing with Time-Varying Volatility Risk Aversion: Derivatives Pricing with Dynamic Volatility Risk Aversion

-In this section we consider cases where $\eta_{t}$ is time-varying.
-We derive closed-form expression for the VIX under the assumption that $\eta_{t}$ follows an autoregressive process of order one, AR(1).
-We also derive closed-form expressions for option prices when the path of $\eta_{t}$ is predetermined until maturity date, but otherwise arbitrary.
-The we introduce the adjustment, that yields approximate closed-form expressions for option prices when $\eta_{t}$ follow an AR(1) process. {[}Smile-type adjustmed)
+In this section, we consider cases where $\eta_{t}$ is time-varying and stochastic.
+We derive a closed-form expression for the VIX under the assumption that $\log\eta_{t}$ follows an autoregressive moving average process, ARMA$(p,q)$.
+We also obtain analytical expressions for option prices under the same assumptions.
+The option pricing formula is obtained with a novel approximation method based on a Taylor expansion of the MGF for cumulative returns.